wynlim/light/index.md

 ## Rethinking mental illnesses

 * [Depressed people have a more accurate perception of time](http://www.sciencedaily.com/releases/2013/08/130822090326.htm)
-* “The researchers found that the depressed individuals were much better at identifying those instances when they had little control over the outcomes, while the non-depressed students tended to overestimate their degree of influence over the light.” - [source](http://www.newyorker.com/science/maria-konnikova/dont-worry-be-happy)
+* “The researchers found that the depressed individuals were much better at identifying those instances when they had little control over the outcomes, while the non-depressed students tended to overestimate their degree of influence over the light.” - [Don’t Worry, Be Happy, The New Yorker](http://www.newyorker.com/science/maria-konnikova/dont-worry-be-happy)
 * [Depression's Evolutionary Roots](http://www.scientificamerican.com/article/depressions-evolutionary/)
 * [Secrets of the Creative Brain](http://www.theatlantic.com/features/archive/2014/06/secrets-of-the-creative-brain/372299/)
 * [The Relationship Between Creativity and Mental Illness](http://www.brainpickings.org/2014/07/21/creativity-and-mental-illness/)